A bit of background

 This emotional journey will revisit the stories of my Uncle Joe once again.
 I hope you will enjoy them, and think of your family as you read.

 Joseph Henry Thompson (far left in top photo) was born in June 1925 in Birmingham, England.
 The eldest of 4 children, and brother of my father (dad being the youngest).
 I never knew him and my father hardly had the time before his tragic demise post-war at 22.

 Joe ‘joined up’ to the RAF, along with thousands of other young men, in 1943 at the tender age of 18.
 He left his widowed Mother, my Nan and 3 siblings and left for training in December, to Regent’s Park, London, which is where these letters begin.

-Letter 4 – A bad week of theft and punishment
+Letter 4 – A Boxing Champ and £1 in wages!

 Joe’s full story is beautiful and tragic.
 He was our family hero.
 He IS our family hero.
 If I knew how to complete an effective RAF salute, I would salute you now, Joe.
 Long may your memory live in our family stories.

 I hope to post a new letter from Joe’s correspondence with his Mother here every Friday until they’re done.
 It will be a turbulent and heart-wrenching journey.
 Subscribe to the Blog to make sure you don’t miss any of it.

 Other posts in this series:-